MarkLogic Node.js API -- Working with Binary Documents

 Content-length: 101

-Remember that when specifying the Content-Range you specify the first and last byte inclusive
+Remember: when specifying the Content-Range, you specify the first and last byte inclusive.

 Working with metadata

-In the beginning of this article I have mentioned that there is a way to store metadata against binary documents - we refer to this as properties.
+At the start of this article, I mentioned that we can store metadata against binary documents via properties.

-Using the MarkLogic Node.js Client API it is possible to manage - insert, update and delete - the properties metadata.
-If you have followed along using the scripts found on GitHub - the setup script has inserted properties metadata for some of the binary documents.
+Using the MarkLogic Node.js Client API, it’s possible to manage (insert, update and delete) the properties metadata.
+If you’ve been following along with the GitHub scripts, the setup script has already inserted properties metadata for some of the binary documents.

-To extract this metadata and display it all we need to do is to tell our API to retrieve this piece of information:
+To extract and display the metadata, we just tell the API to retrieve that information:

 db.documents